Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 Grain is an AI meeting notetaker focused on transcription, video clip sharing, and SPICED-based sales coaching for growing teams. tl;dv is a multilingual AI meeting assistant with multi-meeting analytics and sales playbook monitoring across 30+ languages.

-ZoomInfo is an AI GTM platform that includes conversation intelligence through Chorus alongside B2B contact data (500M contacts), buyer intent signals, and sales execution tools.
+ZoomInfo is an all-in-one AI GTM Platform that includes conversation intelligence through Chorus alongside a B2B contact dataset (500M contacts), buyer intent signals, and GTM execution tools including GTM Workspace for sellers and GTM Studio for marketers and RevOps.

 Which platform is cheapest for meeting recording and notes?

 Grain and tl;dv are comparable in price.
 Grain's Starter plan costs $19/user/month, while tl;dv's Pro plan costs $18/user/month on annual billing.
-Both offer free plans with unlimited meeting recordings, though each has limitations: Grain caps recordings at 45 minutes on the free tier, and tl;dv limits AI notes to 10 meetings (full notes) and 10 minutes per meeting thereafter.
+Both offer free plans with unlimited recordings (Grain has a 45-minute per-recording limit; tl;dv limits AI features on free and stores recordings for 3 months).
+ZoomInfo Lite is free forever with 10 exports per month; paid plans are custom-quoted and include substantially broader capabilities beyond meeting intelligence.